shenfe/rext/README.md

 ## IE 9- Support

-If IE9- browsers are required to send cross-domain requests with user credentials to some target origin, define the invoker-hostname whitelist in `dist/iframe-agent.html` and put it at the root path of the origin.
+If IE9- browsers are required to **send cross-domain requests with user credentials**, define the invoker-hostname whitelist in `dist/iframe-agent.html` and put it at the root path of the target origin.

 For example: